Magartej/html-basics-for-webdev/README.md

 📚 Anyone revisiting HTML fundamentals

 🚀 Getting Started

 To view the examples:

-Clone the repository:
+1. Clone the repository:

-bash
-Copy
-Edit
 git clone https://github.com/Magartej/html-basics-for-webdev

-Open any .html file in your browser or text editor to explore the content interactively.
+2. Open any .html file in your browser or text editor to explore the content interactively.

 🙌 Contributions

 Contributions are welcome!
 If you'd like to:

+.
 Fix bugs
+.
 Improve examples
+.
 Add more content

 Feel free to fork the repo and submit a pull request.

 📩 Contact

 Created with 💙 by Tejendra Magar

 🔗 LinkedIn

 📬 Suggestions and feedback are always welcome!

 📜 License

 This project is licensed under the MIT License.

 pgsql